• Home

 • Inability to initiate and taking turns in conversations

-• Understanding what others are thinking or feeling
+• Strugg;es with understanding what others are thinking or feeling

 Communication

-• Understanding other people’s body language, gestures and facial expressions
+• Lacks understanding other people’s body language, gestures and facial expressions

-• Regulating tone of voice (e.g. they may speak too loudly, too quietly and/or with a monotone voice)
+• Inability to regulate tone of voice (e.g. they may speak too loudly, too quietly and/or with a monotone voice)

 Intense and highly focused interests